yilinjuang/GraviTab/README.md

 ![GraviTab](icons/icon128.png)

-Transform your browser's new tab page into a stunning 3D black hole visualizationl, creating a moment of cosmic wonder every time you open a new tab.
+Transform your browser's new tab page into a stunning 3D black hole visualization, creating a moment of cosmic wonder every time you open a new tab.

 ## Installation